SoloveyMaria/community/docs/DB_building/README.md

 #### Annotation

-The complexes are decomposed into their individual components.
-The Omnipath Intercell annotation database is imported and used to annotate each component
+~~The complexes are decomposed into their individual components.~~ ${\color{red} this you addressed in the part above}$ The Omnipath Intercell annotation database is imported and used to annotate each component
 [RefLink](https://r.omnipathdb.org/reference/import_omnipath_intercell.html) (Türei et al., 2021).
 If at least two databases categorize a component as a ligand or receptor, it is annotated as such.
 If not, we check other possible categories such as extracellular matrix, secreted, and transmembrane.